-Coronary heart disease (CHD) is usually caused by a build-up of fatty deposits on the walls of the coronary arteries.
+Coronary heart disease (CHD) is usually caused by a build-up of fatty deposits on or inside the walls of the coronary arteries.
 The fatty deposits, called 'atheroma', are made up of cholesterol and other waste substances.

 The build-up of atheroma on the walls of the coronary arteries makes the arteries narrower and restricts the flow of blood to the heart.
 This process is called 'atherosclerosis'.

 Atherosclerosis can be caused by lifestyle habits and other conditions such as: